☘ Origin: East and Southeast Asia, and parts of India

 Keep the soil evenly moist year-round, but not soggy which can lead to root rot.
 Never allow it to dry out, either.
 It's a good idea to use a moisture meter rather than guess when to water.
 Also, always use room-temperature water on your tropical houseplants because cold water is a shock to them.

 These tropical shrubs do best with moderate-to-high (about 50-60%) relative humidity.
-Homes can become extremely dry in winter; use a cool-mist room humidifier few times a week for best results.
+Homes can become extremely dry in winter; use a cool-mist room humidifier or mist the plant few times a week using filtered-water for best results.

 Cool to average room temperatures (7-18°C).
 Keep Ardisia crenata out of cold drafts from doorways and away from A/C and heat vents.